BAJAJ FINSERV DIRECT LIMITED

 FAQs

-How to achieve the highest credit score?
+How can I achieve the highest credit score?

 Pay all EMIs and credit card bills on time.
 Keep credit utilisation below 30% of your available limit.
-Also, keep monitoring report to ensure there are no wrong entries so as to maintain credit score.
+Also, keep a monitoring report to ensure there are no wrong entries so as to maintain credit score.

 To rectify a negative credit report, first check your credit reports for errors, then dispute any inaccuracies with the credit bureaus and creditors by providing supporting documents.
 Pay off outstanding debts and request goodwill deletions if possible.
 Download the latest credit report and monitor your credit score regularly to track improvements.